What is Environmental Economics?

 Environmental economists see the environment as a form of natural capital that provides amenities and life support functions to the earth’s inhabitants.
 Environmental economics was premised on the neoclassical approach dealing with issues, such as inefficient natural resource allocation, market failure, negative externalities, and management of public goods.

 As the movement developed over time, other intricate details on the relationship between the environment and the economy became apparent.
 The study brought about powerful environmental arguments and propositions, which gave rise to contemporary environmental policies and regulations around the world.
-It led to the establishment of new environmental bodies – chief among them, the United Nations Environmental Programme (UNEP) in 1972.
+It led to the establishment of new environmental bodies – chief among them, the United Nations Environment Programme (UNEP) in 1972.

 Scope of Environmental Economics

 The role of environmental economics in the design of environmental policies and its implementation is the major concern of the discipline.
 Three important questions arise in environmental economics:

 - What causes environmental challenges in terms of economic and institutional affairs?
 The question explores the concept of market failure, which is premised on the fact that there is either non-existence or incomplete markets for environmental goods, such as unpolluted air, clean environment, scenic nature views, etc.; hence, there is likely to be no efficient allocation of environmental resources.

 - What is the monetary value of environmental degradation through pollution and other agents, as well as the value of developments in the prevention and eradication of environmental harm?
 The methods of measurement and estimation of the variables are an important aspect of environmental economics.